City-of-Helsinki/yjdh/backend/benefit/README.md

 - Run `uv sync --locked` to install application and development dependencies into `.venv`.
 - The shared backend at `../shared` is installed in editable mode automatically.
-- If you are not using Docker image, in order to export application batch as PDF (via `pdfkit`), it's required to install `wkhtmltopdf`.
+- If you are not using Docker image, in order to export application batch as PDF, it's required to install `wkhtmltopdf`.
 Run: `sudo apt-get install wkhtmltopdf`

 ### Database